-Emera's export plans likely will prove uneconomical.
-Currently, there are significant disparities between domestic natural gas commodity prices and prices in some nations that rely on CNG or LNG imports.
+Gasfin's export plans likely will prove uneconomical.
+Currently, there are significant disparities between domestic natural gas commodity prices and prices in some nations that rely on LNG imports.
 These disparities provide would-be exporters with appealing arbitrage opportunities in the short-term, but they will not last.
-Gas rich shale deposits are a global phenomenon that is just now beginning to be tapped.
-Also, despite relatively low domestic for wider-scale deployment of heavy-duty, mid- and light-duty natural gas vehicles ("NGVs") in the Texas market).
+Gas rich shale deposits are a global phenomenon that is just now beginning to be tapped.49 Also, despite relatively low domestic natural gas prices, certain countries, such as Qatar, can produce massive quantities of natural gas at even lower prices.
+As other nations develop their resources and export capacity and as U.S. natural gas prices increase due to the very exports Gasfin proposes, international and domestic prices will converge, leaving the U.S. with the worst of all worlds, i.e., higher domestic prices that thwart energy independence and that undermine the competitiveness of the manufacturing sector that relies heavily on natural gas as a process fuel.